MAAP-Project/maap-eclipseche-ops/README.md

 # MAAP Eclipse Che Operations Guide

-This guide is intended to provide devops members of MAAP instructions for configuring and deploying the MAAP ADE.
+This guide is intended to provide an operational template for configuring and deploying the MAAP ADE.

 ## Intended Use